wevote/WeVoteCordova/README.md

 (on your Mac) and select "Clean Build Folder", after it completes (about 10 seconds), press the triangular Run (Play) button do to a full rebuild

-## Initial install of tour code from github
+## Initial install of our code from github

 You may need to install Gradle, a Java build tool for the Android side.  `npm install gradle`